18 Feb Directors Responsibilities

 - failing to send tax returns and pay tax.

-In some cases, the directors can face criminal charges, fines or be made personally liable for the company’s debts.
-Disqualification proceedings are handled by the courts and disqualification can be for between 2 and 15 years.
+In some cases, the directors can face criminal charges, fines, or be personally liable for the company’s debts.
+Courts handle the disqualification proceedings and disqualification can be for between 2 and 15 years.

-Even if you haven’t been appointed as a director, you could possibly be a shadow director if the other directors are ‘accustomed to act’ under your instructions.
+Even if you are not assigned as a director, you could possibly be a shadow director if the other directors are ‘accustomed to act’ under your instructions.
 This can also happen if you resign as a director but continue making decisions and giving instructions.
-In this case you would have the same responsibilities and potential penalties as if you were a director.
+In this case, you would have the same responsibilities and potential penalties as if you were a director.